Nath5/frogoracletradingdocs/docs/sr_strategies.md

 # Strategies

-For all strategies finding multiple confluences is a great way to increase the chances of a successful trade.
+For all strategies, finding multiple confluences is a great way to increase the chances of a successful trade.
 I will often layer Fibonacci and Volume Profile levels over the S/R levels.
 Look for places where the different approaches point to the same price range and trade these areas of high confluence more confidently and with greater size.

 > Here the bounce happened at an S/R level, in the fib golden zone ( .5 to .618 ) and at the bottom of a volume profile node.